GeorgeOsborn97/project-4-the-festival-grounds/README.md

       2. I selected edit comment and within the form deleted the comment
       3. I then selected edit conversion and within the form deleted the conversation
       4. I then selected edit room and deleted the room
    - What was the outcome?
-All elements were successfully deleted and the user was redirected to where was most appropriate, in the case of the comment and conversation the suer was redirected to the room.
+All elements were successfully deleted and the user was redirected to where was most appropriate, in the case of the comment and conversation the user was redirected to the room.
 When the room was deleted the user was redirected to the home page.
    - Fixes?
 None required.
 * Conversation accordian:
    - What was expected?
 When a conversation title is clicked it clapses the conversation thread, if it is clicked again the thread is expanded.